N-DucharmeBarth-NOAA/2024-npo-sma-taf/README.md

 # 2024-npo-sma-taf

 Input data, model code, and executables needed to reproduce the 2024 [ISC](https://isc.fra.go.jp/index.html) stock assessment of North Pacific Ocean shortfin mako shark.
+The full assessment report can be found [here](https://meetings.wcpfc.int/node/22828), and is a product of the ISC Shark Working Group ([SHARKWG](https://isc.fra.go.jp/working_groups/shark.html)).

 [R](https://www.r-project.org/) code to reproduce the assessment results are provided in the Transparent Assessment Framework ([TAF](https://www.ices.dk/data/assessment-tools/Pages/transparent-assessment-framework.aspx)).
 R code in the TAF style is structured to take the user through: